gohugoio/hugo/docs/content/overview/quickstart.md

 The first change that we have to make is to use a different default image instead of the one used in the theme.
 The default image used in both the list and single view page resides inside the `themes/hugo_theme_robust/static/images/default.jpg`.
 We can easily replace it by creating a simple directory structure inside the `static` directory inside the `bookshelf` directory.

-Create images directory inside the static directory and copy an image with name `default.jpg` inside it.
+Create an images directory inside the static directory and copy an image with name `default.jpg` inside it.
 We will use the default image shown below.

 ![](/img/quickstart/default.jpg)